IvanRublev/sre-event-inc-urlshortener/README.md

 ## Core Functions

-* Sign Up and Sign In a user by email and password
+* Register and Sign In a user by email and password
 * Accepts an URL (f.e. https://google.com) from an authenticated (signed in) user and returns a shortened version that looks like https://sre-event-inc-urlshortener.fly.dev/elevenlettercode
 * Redirects to the URL with the shortened version for non-authenticated users
 * Supports editing the shortened URL with https://sre-event-inc-urlshortener.fly.dev/edit/elevenlettercode for authenticated users